 Art provides the foundation for further study in visual arts.

 Cross-curricular opportunities.
-Skills developed provide artistic input into school based performances.
-Opportunities to exhibit within the community and various community service commitments.
+The skills developed in this course may provide artistic input into school-based performances.
+Opportunities to exhibit within the community, various community service commitments and artistic competitions may also arise.